coastwatch-training/CoastWatch-Tutorials/matchup-satellite-data-to-track-locations/R/matchup-satellite-data-to-track-locations.md

                   tcoord=tcoords, xlen=xlen, ylen=ylen)
 ```

-## Check variables extracted using rxtracto
+## Check the output of the rxtracto function

 ``` r
 # Check all variables extracted using rxtracto